Hyang0219/Coursea-Machine-Learning-Assignments/README.md

 If you ever get stuck with the assignment, feel free to explore my answers but you might find it is very different from the templates.

-This is a very good introductory course into machine learning at a very fountain level.
+This is a very good introductory course into machine learning at a very foundation level.
 After completing it, you will find a lot easier to interpret and apply the modern ML libraries at a high level.

 ## Contents
 * Lecture Slides